lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 eval "$(ssh-agent -s)"
 ```

-which should output something like
+which should display an output similar to something like this:
 ```
 Agent pid 59566
 ```